ZYenGroupLimited/Geognomo/README.md

 ```

 ### For VRS Code system:
-VRS coding system takes two point as an input so we need two (latitude, longitude) combination.
+VRS coding system takes two points as inputs, so we need two (latitude, longitude) combinations.
 You can run VRS code system as shown:

 ```python